 Familiarize yourself with your loan statements to keep track of principal payments.
 You'll want to keep track of the the purchase amounts of the houses that sell around you.
 Unfortunately, if you have a new mortgage - five years or fewer, you probably haven't begun to pay very much of the principal: you are paying mostly interest.

-At the point you think you've reached 20 percent equity in your home, you can start the process of getting PMI out of your budget.
-Call the lender to request cancellation of your Private Mortgage Insurance.
-Your lender will require documentation that your equity is at 20 percent or above.
-Usually lenders ask for a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to verify your home's equity and eligibility for PMI cancellation.
+At the point you think you've achieved at least 20 percent equity in your home, you can begin the process of freeing yourself from PMI payments.
+You will need to notify your mortgage lender that you want to cancel PMI payments.
+Lending institutions ask for paperwork verifying your eligibility at this point.
+Most lenders ask for a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to verify your equity and eligibility for canceling PMI.